 * Source is Harvard School of Public Health

-- Vegan Banana Chia Muffins: If you want to make a vegan version of this muffin, you can replace the egg with a chia egg, flax egg, or a store-bought egg replacer.
+- Vegan: If you want to make a vegan version of this muffin, you can replace the egg with a chia egg, flax egg, or a store-bought egg replacer.

-- Banana Oat Chia Seed Muffins: Instead of the whole wheat flour, you can use oat flour.
+- Gluten Free: Instead of the whole wheat flour, you can use oat flour.
 Make it at home by pulsing rolled oats in a blender or food processor until they form a fine flour.
 You can also use a combination of regular flour and oat flour to keep the muffins lighter. using all oat flour also makes these muffins gluten free.

-- Banana Flax Chia Seed Muffins: Replace one tablespoon of chia seeds with flax seeds.
+- With flaxseeds: Replace one tablespoon of chia seeds with flax seeds.

 - Things to Mix In: These muffins are a great base recipe to create all kinds of fun muffin flavors.
 Add blueberries, raspberries, chocolate chips, walnut, or shredded coconut.